mre/endler.dev/content/2022/zerocal/index.md

 Hello World!
 ```

-Deploying the first version took about 5 minutes.
+Deploying the first version took less than 5 minutes.
 Nice!
 We're all set for our custom calendar app.

 ## Writing the app